-3.4.
+2.3.
 Place a fully charged uninterrupted power supply (UPS) on the eye tracking cart and connect all devices related to eye tracking (i.e., LCD in front of patient, eye tracker camera and light source, and eye tracker host computer) to the UPS rather than to an external power source.
-This is necessary to eliminate line noise introduced into the electrophysiological recordings due to the close proximity of the eye tracking devices to the patient’s head (Figure 1E).
-Use laptops running on battery power as stimulus computer and eye tracker computer.

-3.5.
-Adjust the distance between the patient and the LCD screen to 60-70cm and adjust the angle of the LCD screen so that the surface of the screen is approximately parallel to the patients face.
-Adjust the height of the screen relative to the patients head such that the camera of the eye tracker is approximately at the height of the patient’s nose.
+2.4.
+Adjust the distance between the patient and the LCD screen to 60-70cm and adjust the angle of the LCD screen so that the surface of the screen is approximately parallel to the patient’s face.
+Adjust the height of the screen relative to the patient’s head such that the camera of the eye tracker is approximately at the height of the patient’s nose.

+2.5.
 Provide the patient with the button box or keyboard.

-3.6.
-Use MATLAB and Psychtoolbox 3 () to present stimuli.
+Verify that triggers (TTLs) and button press are recorded properly before starting the experiment.

-4. Single-neuron recording and analysis
+3. Single-neuron recording

-4.1.
-Start Neuralynx Pegasus acquisition software.
-First check broadband (0.1Hz-9kHz) local field potentials and make sure they are not contaminated by line noise.
-If they are, first remove the eye tracker to assess whether this is the source of noise.
-If not, use standard procedures to denoise before using the eye tracker again (see ).
-Note that typical sources of line noise include the patient bed, IV devices, devices in the patient room, or ground loops created by using different plugs for different systems.
-If the eye tracker is the source of noise, assure that all devices (in particular the camera, light source, and LCD screen) are powered from battery and/or UPS.
-If there is still noise, it is likely that the LCD screen and/or the power supply for the LCD screen of the eye tracker is fault.
-Use a different screen / power supply.
-If at all possible, use an LCD screen with an external power supply.
-Make sure that the TTL cable does not introduce noise (use a TTL isolator).

-4.2.
+3.1.
+Start the acquisition software.
+First visually inspect the broadband (0.1Hz-9kHz) local field potentials and make sure they are not contaminated by line noise.
+Otherwise, follow standard procedures to remove noise (see Discussion).

+3.2.
 To identify single neurons, band-pass filter the signal (300Hz-9KHz).
 Select one of the eight microwires as reference for each microwire bundle.
 Test different references and adjust the reference so that (1) the other 7 channels show clear neurons, and (2) the reference does not contain neurons.
 Set the input range to be ±2500 uV.

-4.3.
-Before recording data, Enable saving the data as an NRD file, which is the broadband raw data file that will be used for subsequent off-line spike sorting.
+3.3.
+Enable saving the data as an NRD file (i.e., broadband raw data file that will be used for subsequent off-line spike sorting) before recording data.
 Set the sampling rate to 32 kHz.